sithu/cmpe273-fall16/assignment3/README.md

 ### NOTE

-> If you use any thrid party consistent hashing library, or random nodes or a fixed sequential order in the id-to-node mapping; you will get zero!
+> If you use any Python third-party consistent hashing library, or random nodes or a fixed sequential order in the id-to-node mapping; you will get zero!